synfinatic/aws-sso-cli/docs/remote-ssh.md

-**Note:** The root user or anyone with [CAP_NET_RAW or CAP_NET_ADMIN](https://man7.org/linux/man-pages/man7/capabilities.7.html) will be able to intercept the HTTP traffic on either endpoint and obtain the bearer token and/or any IAM Credentials stored in the ECS Server.
-As of this time, `aws-sso` does [not support HTTPS](https://github.com/synfinatic/aws-sso-cli/issues/518) for full end-to-end encryption.
+**Note:** The root user or anyone with [CAP_NET_RAW or CAP_NET_ADMIN](https://man7.org/linux/man-pages/man7/capabilities.7.html) will be able to intercept the HTTP traffic on either endpoint and obtain the bearer token and/or any IAM Credentials stored in the ECS Server if you have not [enabled SSL](ecs-server.md#ecs-server-security).

 ## On your local system